iures/daiv-jira/README.md

 daiv standup
 ```

 This will generate a report of your Jira activity for the default time range (usually the last 24 hours).
+The plugin will automatically filter out issues that don't have any comments or changes within the specified time range, ensuring that only relevant activity is included in your report.

 ### Customizing the Time Range